minlanyu/cs243-site/README.md

 - The presentation will be graded based on both content (your understanding of the paper) and presentation (your delivery of the knowledge).

 ## Projects
 The semester-long project is an open-ended systems research project.
 Project topics are of your choice but should be related to networking.
 Projects should be done in groups of two or three and include a systems-building component.
+Note that we do not consider the number of students in a group in grading.
 Selected projects can be submitted as peer-reviewed workshop papers or posters.

 ### Project Timeline
 - 9/8 Sun at noon: Form groups for course projects